 Prices & Dates

-Prices shown are per person travelling.
-'Twin/Double' prices per person apply when there are 2 people travelling, sharing a room.
-The 'Single supplement' applies to travellers who would like the comfort of their own room/tent throughout the tour and needs to be added to the 'Twin/Double' price.
-If you are happy to be paired up with another single traveller of the same sex on your tour, this can be arranged, thus avoiding the single person supplement.Read More
+Prices shown are per person when there are 2 persons sharing a room.
+The 'Single supplement' applies for single travellers who require their own room and needs to be added to the per person price.
+If you are happy to be paired up with another single traveller of the same gender on your tour, this can be arranged, thus avoiding the single person supplement.Read More

 Xima Cusco Hotel, Cusco